MaterializeInc/materialize/doc/user/content/integrations/snowplow.md

 ```

 3. #### Start emitting events to the Snowplow Kafka Collector

+Snowplow provides trackers in different languages that you can embed into your website and send events to the Collector.

 Send a simple request using cURL from your terminal.
 This example is a typical page_view event, which has been taken from the docs.snowplowanalytics.com website.